tml-ncat/Multimodal-Trip-Planner/README.md

 ## Acknowledgments

 - Thanks to the authors of the libraries used in this project.
+- Fink, C., Klumpenhouwer, W., Saraiva, M., Pereira, R., & Tenkanen, H. (2022). r5py: Rapid Realistic Routing with R5 in Python (0.0.4).
+Zenodo. https://doi.org/10.5281/zenodo.7060438
-- Special thanks to the contributors who improved this project.
+- Special thanks to C2SMARTER, Tier-1 UTC for providing funds for the project.